A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango. Since then I have found

 Beca remembered that there was one in Wanted.
 Well, if anyone would make effective use of an Over the Top shot (aside from Mr. Bay), it would be Timur Bekmambetov.
 And that made me think there might be one in either Night Watch or Day Watch.

 Jackpot!
 Both Wanted and Day Watch have Over the Top shots!
-And it gets better: the one in Day Watch predates the one in Transformers!
+But I didn’t find one when I scrubbed through Night Watch.
+But, the one in Day Watch predates the one in Transformers!
 It’s not exactly the same kind of single shot, but it sure sets the precedent for fast moving, heavy thing flying over the head of unsuspecting/innocent person whose reaction is captured in slow motion.

 Next to be added was an Over the Top from Battleship that was not worth watching that terrible movie to discover.